rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

     }

-Would you look at that!
-Most of the work you need to do is in the class's annotations.
+Look at that!
+Most of the real work is done in the class annotations.

 In this class you're setting up a dynamic form with all the settings your form field type needs.
 The form layout presented here gives your form the